Domitnator/kentico-kontent-nuxt-module/README.md

 ```
 npm i kenticocloud-nuxt-module --save
-npm i rxjs --save (because this is a peer dependencie of the Kentico Cloud Delivery SDK)
+npm i rxjs --save (because this is a peer dependency of the Kentico Cloud Delivery SDK)

 ```